Ahead of 56th Annual WEF 2026, FG Establishes Nigeria House In Davos

 Deji Elumoye in Abuja

-The landmark initiative, according to a release issued on Friday by the Director of Information and Public Relations at the State House, Mr Abiodun Oladunjoye, marked Nigeria’s first official National House on the Davos Promenade and represents a strategic national platform to project Nigeria’s economic reforms, investment readiness, institutional strength, and cultural identity on the global stage.
+The landmark initiative, according to a release issued yesterday by Director of Information and Public Relations at the State House, Mr. Abiodun Oladunjoye, marked Nigeria’s first official National House on the Davos Promenade and represents a strategic national platform to project Nigeria’s economic reforms, investment readiness, institutional strength, and cultural identity on the global stage.

 Nigeria House Davos is designed to strengthen foreign direct investment (FDI) flows, deepen strategic partnerships, and advance Nigeria’s global economic positioning in alignment with the administration’s Renewed Hope Agenda.

-Nigeria House Davos is the result of a Public–Private Partnership (PPP) framework involving relevant ministries, including the Federal Ministry of Industry, Trade & Investment, Finance and Foreign Affairs, and the private sector.
+Nigeria House Davos is the result of a Public–Private Partnership (PPP) framework involving relevant Ministries, including the Federal Ministry of Industry, Trade and Investment, Finance and Foreign Affairs, and the private sector.

 Its programme will span five thematic days covering Solid Minerals, Mining Value Chains, Trade Infrastructure and Agriculture, Climate Investment, Energy and Environmental Sustainability, Digital Trade and Technology, Creative Economy and Cultural Exports, and Cross-Sector Convergence, with Finance, Legislation, Investment Security and Investor assurance integrated across all discussions.